-Machine translation is a hot topic these days.
+Machine translation (MT) is a hot topic these days.
 Computers and algorithms can produce better translation results than ever before.
-But what does this mean for the client who requires high quality translations in a timely manner?
+But what does this mean for the client who requires high-quality translations in a timely manner?

 Advancing from Statistical Method Translation (SMT) to Neural Machine Translation (NMT)